So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen. Here’s why you made a smart move:

 - Not microwave-safe.

-- Can stain or darken if you overheat.
+- It can stain or darken if you overheat.

 TeamFar Stainless Steel Brownie & Casserole Non-Toxic Baking Pan Set (2-Piece)

-- Attractive matte finish for a sophisticated, sleek look in your kitchen.
-You’ll be proud to show these pans off.
+- Attractive matte finish repels sticking & adds a sophisticated, sleek look to your kitchen.

 Stainless Steel All-Clad Lasagna Pan with Lid